 This project is a collaborative effort between the Maine Department of Inland Fisheries and Wildlife and the University of Maine.

-Matthew Gonnerman – PhD student, University of Maine Department of Wildlife, Fisheries, and Conservation Biology.
-Studying wild turkey population ecology across land use gradients in Maine.
-Follow his research project updates on twitter: @mattgonnerman.
+Matthew Gonnerman – Postdoctoral Associate at the University of Maryland/Eastern Ecological Science Center.
+Matt completed his PhD at the University of Maine studying wild turkey population ecology across land use gradients in Maine.

 Kelsey Sullivan – Game Bird Biologist at the Maine Department of Inland Fisheries and Wildlife